 - Be prepared if something doesn’t work right.
 What if the network goes down in the classroom?
-What if the videoconferencing application stops?
+What if the web conferencing application stops?
 What would you do?
 Just include a simple statement about contingency plans.

 - Have a plan to start the first class early.
-Get everything set up for yourself and open the videoconferencing to have the remote students join to make sure everyone is ready by class time.
+Get everything set up for yourself and open the web conferencing to have the remote students join to make sure everyone is ready by class time.

-- Update syllabus to include COVID 19 information Provost.
-Also include a continuity plan in case changes, such as technical issues, course changes, or moving to remote teaching.
+- Update syllabus to include web conferencing information.
+Also include a continuity plan in case changes, such as technical issues, or course changes.

-- Make sure Blackboard course site is up to date
+- Make sure Blackboard Learn Original course site is up to date.

 Plan activities and projects

-- Be aware of both the possibilities and limitations of video conferencing.
+- Be aware of both the possibilities and limitations of web conferencing.